Ronald-TR/TapGame/README.md

 # TapGame
-Starting with Games writed in Lua, using Corona SDK
+Starting with Games written in Lua, using Corona SDK for this!